aradzie/keybr.com/docs/translations_report.md

 # Arabic

-Translated: 431 messages, 5147 words
+Translated: 430 messages, 5129 words

-Untranslated: 2 messages, 22 words
+Untranslated: 4 messages, 26 words

 * *Books*
+* *Explain charts*
+* *Hide explanations*
 * *Generate typing lessons from the text of a book.
 All keys ar...*

 # Catalan

-Translated: 402 messages, 3691 words
+Translated: 401 messages, 3673 words

-Untranslated: 30 messages, 1469 words
+Untranslated: 32 messages, 1473 words

 * *Errors*
 * *Accuracy*
+* *Explain charts*
+* *Hide explanations*
 * *No accuracy streaks.*
 * *The previous keys are also above the target speed*
 * *Generate lessons that reseble the specified programming lang...*